databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/UCEDeployment/_index.md

 weight: 5
 ---

+{{% notice note %}}
+At this time Overwatch only supports Unity Catalog External Tables.
+Overwatch was designed to operate with external tables and this strategy has been mirrored to the UC deployments as well.
+We're investigating options for enabling Overwatch on UC Managed Tables.
+{{% /notice %}}

 Deploying Overwatch to a Unity Catalog is nearly exactly the same as deploying to a Hive Metastore with a few additional pre-requisites to configure auth for UC underlying storage, External Locations, Catalogs, and Schemas.

 This guide assumes the reader has an understanding of Unity Catalog, Storage Credentials, and External Locations.
-For more details on how these components work together to provide fine grained ACLs to data and storage please see the [Databricks Docs for Unity Catalog](https://docs.databricks.com/data-governance/unity-catalog/index.html)
+For more details on how these components work together to provide fine-grained ACLs to data and storage please see the [Databricks Docs for Unity Catalog](https://docs.databricks.com/data-governance/unity-catalog/index.html)

 ## UC Deployment Specific Differences